 - Explain challenging processes

-Step-by-step infographics are popular for a reason—they give readers easy-to-apply instructions.
+Step-by-step infographics or hierarchical infographics are popular for a reason—they give readers easy-to-apply instructions.
 Marketers should use the fact that people are great at following visual directions by turning how-to posts into infographics.

 The infographic below offers a 5-step guide to nonprofit email marketing, but you can customize it to explain any process you wish your audience could understand better.